 Contains full-text anthropological resources from across the discipline including more than 250,000 articles from American Anthropological Association journals, newsletters, bulletins, and monographs.
 Content spans: 1888 - Present

 Provides access to news reports about apartheid from South Africa and from around the world.
 The reports include transcripts of radio and television broadcasts as well as articles from newspapers selected the Foreign Broadcast Information Service (FBIS)--which became part of the Central Intelligence Agency (CIA) in 1947.
 The reports were selected for their informational value to keep policy-makers informed of global concerns.

-Supports multiple Research Clusters.
-Database that is a part of Agricultural and Environmental Science Database (ProQuest).
+Part of the Agricultural and Environmental Science Database (ProQuest).
 To access content check box below the search bar for “Aqualine content only.”
 Topics include water resources and supplies management, water legislation, water quality, potable water distribution, wastewater collection, water treatment technologies, wastewater and sewage treatment and ecological and environmental effects of water pollution.